Tooth pathology

 Tooth pathology is any condition of the teeth that can be congenital or acquired.
-Sometimes a congenital tooth diseases are called tooth abnormalities.
+Sometimes a congenital tooth disease is called a tooth abnormality.
 These are among the most common diseases in humans The prevention, diagnosis, treatment and rehabilitation of these diseases are the base to the dentistry profession, in which are dentists and dental hygienists, and its sub-specialties, such as oral medicine, oral and maxillofacial surgery, and endodontics.
 Tooth pathology is usually separated from other types of dental issues, including enamel hypoplasia and tooth wear.